 Side effects of ATRA can include headaches, nausea, bone pain, and dry mouth, skin and eyes.

 If induction is successful, the next stage of treatment will be consolidation.

 This often involves receiving regular injections of chemotherapy medication that are usually given on an outpatient basis, which means that you won't have to stay in hospital overnight.
 However, you may need some short stays in hospital if your symptoms suddenly get worse or if you develop an infection.

 The consolidation phase of treatment lasts several months.

 Radiotherapy involves using high doses of controlled radiation to kill cancerous cells.
-There are two main reasons why radiotherapy is usually used to treat acute leukaemia:
+There are two main reasons why radiotherapy is usually used to treat AML:

-- to prepare the body for a bone marrow transplant (see below)
+- to prepare the body for a bone marrow or stem cell transplant (see below)

+Side effects of radiotherapy can include hair loss, nausea and fatigue.
 The side effects should pass once your course of radiotherapy has been completed.
-Read more about radiotherapy.

 Bone marrow and stem cell transplants

 If chemotherapy doesn't work, a possible alternative treatment option is a bone marrow or stem cell transplant.